DimonSmart/PdfCropper/README.md

 }

 var logger = new MyLogger();
-byte[] cropped = await PdfSmartCropper.CropAsync(
+byte[] cropped = await PdfSmartCropper.CropAsync(inputBytes, CropMethod.ContentBased, logger);
-    inputBytes,
-    CropMethod.ContentBased,
-    logger,
-    cancellationToken);
 ```

-The method throws `PdfCropException` with a specific `PdfCropErrorCode` when the input is invalid, encrypted or cannot be processed.
+Every overload throws `PdfCropException` with a `PdfCropErrorCode` when the input PDF is invalid, encrypted, or fails to process.

 ### Command Line Utility